Edinburgh-Genome-Foundry/DnaWeaver/docs/how_it_works.rst

 Long DNA sequences have a huge space of possible mutations (just 20 nucleotides can form a trillion different sequences), therefore it is not possible to solve a DNA optimization problem through an exhaustive search.
-DnaAdvisor uses the following strategies to avoid exploring the whole search space:
+DnaWeaver uses the following strategies to avoid exploring the whole search space:

 .. figure:: images/base_problem.png
    :figwidth: 75%